reecetech/pactman/CONTRIBUTING.md

 # Raising issues

-_Before raising an issue, please ensure that you are using the latest version of pact-python._
+_Before raising an issue, please ensure that you are using the latest version of pactman._

 Please provide the following information with your issue to enable us to respond as quickly as possible.

 * The relevant versions of the packages you are using.
 * The steps to recreate your issue.
 * The full stacktrace if there is an exception.
 * An executable code example where possible.
   You can fork this repository and use the [e2e] directory to quickly recreate your issue.

 # Contributing